kanbanyte/sepa/sqap/sqap.md

 A development environment made by microsoft Visual studio is a powerful IDE specialised in C type language development.
 With extensive support for C, C++ and C# it is the ideal and recommended solution to software development in C type languages.\
-Visual studio also provides tools for developing other languages, however they are lacking in as extensive features as the languages described above and other options should be sought out
+Visual studio also provides tools for developing other languages, however they are lacking in as extensive features as the languages described above and other options should be sought out.

 #### Pycharm
 Pycharm is a specialised development environment for Python development,